helq1116/helq1116.github.io/_pages/research.md

 <img align="right" src="../images/Fig_nothward_EASM.jpg"  alt="Fig1" width="65%" height="auto">

-• The seasonal march of East Asian summer monsoon emerged no later than the Miocene.
+• By integrating proxy records and climate simulations in the Eocene, Miocene, Pliocene and Present day, we find that the seasonal march of East Asian summer monsoon emerged no later than the Miocene.

 • Orography forcing of the uplift of Tibetan Plateau determined the emergence of monsoon seasonal march.